dortania/OpenCore-Install-Guide/config-HEDT/ivy-bridge-e.md

 ### MmioWhitelist

-This section is allowing spaces to be pass-through to macOS that are generally ignored, useful when paired with `DevirtualiseMmio`
+This section is allowing spaces to be passthrough to macOS that are generally ignored, useful when paired with `DevirtualiseMmio`

 ### Quirks